This post may contain affiliate links. Read my disclosure policy.

 Fluffy and Sweet Cornbread

 I’ve been testing gluten-free cornbread recipes for years.
 While we love my Gluten-Free Cornbread with Apple Butter, this new recipe has a more classic flavor.
 It’s a bit sweet, with a golden, buttery color and texture.
-When I finally put this recipe together, my kids said “Mommy, always make cornbread this way from now on.”
-Especially when my husband fires up the smoker or I make Instant Pot Ribs.

 And once you try this delicious and airy cornbread, you’ll see why!